journal page 5

 way past your bedtime

-i saw that scary woman at jack in the box again tonight and i started to realize that maybe i shouldn't eat at jack in the box so much. so some of you have already heard this next story before, but you are spoiled and fat with german hot cream and will have to hear the story again. because i can't think of anything else to write.
+i saw that scary woman at jack in the box again tonight and i started to realize that maybe i shouldn't eat at jack in the box so much. so some of you have already heard this next story before, but you are spoiled and fat with german hot cream and you just will have to hear this story again because i can't think of anything else to write.

-i was rewriting this 114 page script in my computer saturday night and as i was saving the final file to floppy, mr.computer makes a sudden series of horrifying choking noises. i yell, "no, do not do that." and the screen starts freezing up and the drive is making sounds like this: gah? gaaaaahhh! gaaaaaahh!! errors and confusing lights and big confusing numbers that confuse don pop up everywhere. don panics and is unable to yell out words that contain consonants. he makes a loud noise not unlike, "ooooeeeeeeeeeee!!" and starts beating at the monitor with a little stick. the entire system shuts itself down. the drive has crashed before, but not taking down 114 pages of unsaved feature script with it. don spends several minutes staring at the blank monitor not really wondering anything. also containing residual anger from when his neighbor was playing that britney spears song very loudly over and over causing don to hate all of mankind and throw chairs out of his window. don reboots the computer, dreading what he already knows. script gone. mass simmering. don checks the floppy disc. and it's somehow THERE. this makes don happy. he bounds around and consumes salted foods. he finds them salty and crunchy. don re-copies the file from his disk and keeps writing. it's getting later and he's tired and dizzy. the ground starts moving. at first he's not aware of it because he assumes he is hallucinating. he hears rumbly noises.. 'wow this is either an earthquake or i'm about to pass out.' earthquake it was! before don can enjoy the mass destruction, he realizes that all that he has just re-written had not been saved yet. for the love of god and all that is holy. pumped with panic and adrenaline and a fight-or-flee metallic taste response forming in his mouth, don fumbles to hit the magical ctrl-s save button, but his panicked hand only manages to form a hammering fist and types, sawqssadda. the power goes out and computer goes blank. darkness. this time, don makes a noise not unlike a little girl sobbing. the earthquake continues, the very plates of the planet mocking him. don goes to bed, deciding that god doesn't want him writing anymore tonight.
+i was rewriting a 114 page script in my computer saturday night and as i was saving the final file to a floppy, the computer makes a sudden series of horrifying choking noises. i exclaim, "no, do not do that" as the screen starts freezing up and the drive is making sounds like this: gah? raaaaahhh! raaaaaahh!! and errors and confusing lights and big confusing numbers that confuse me pop up everywhere. don panics and is unable to yell any words that contain consonants. he makes a loud noise not unlike, "oooeeee" and beats at the monitor with a little stick. the entire system shuts down. the computer has crashed many times before, but not taking down 114 pages of unsaved revisions with it. don spends several minutes staring at the blank monitor not really wondering anything. he considers writing about himself in the third person. don reboots the computer, dreading what he already knows. the script is gone. he checks the floppy disc. and it's somehow there! this makes him happy. he bounds around and consumes salted foods. he finds them salty and crunchy. so don recopies the file from the disk and keeps rewriting. it's getting later and he's tired and dizzy. the ground starts moving. at first he's not aware of it because he assumes he is hallucinating. he hears rumbling noises... "wow this is either an earthquake or i'm about to pass out." and an earthquake it was! he realizes that all he has just re-written has again not been saved and a power outage is likely. for the love of god and all that is holy. pumped with panic and adrenaline and a fight-or-flight metallic response forming in his mouth, don fumbles to hit the magical ctrl-s save button combination, but his panicking hand only manages to form a thumping claw as he types, sawqssadda!! the power goes out and the computer goes black. darkness. the earthquake continues, rumbles through the neighborhood, the very plates of the planet mocking him. he retires to bed, deciding that god doesn't want him writing anymore tonight.

-have any of you been to the amusement park but they turn it all into a big bunch of ghost house mazes with fog pumped thru the whole place for halloween? i think i am going this week. but i guess they have these people in makeup running around the park popping out of shadows and chasing you and i hear that they even come up and grab you and stuff. like sometimes in the bathing suit area
+have any of you been to the amusement park but they turn it all into a big bunch of ghost house mazes with fog pumped through the whole place for halloween? i think i'm going to one this week. but i guess they have these people in makeup running around the park popping out of shadows and chasing you and i hear that they even come up and grab you and stuff. like sometimes in the bathing suit area

 i live in a giant bucket.